 - The interest income in many offshore countries is paid without deduction of any income tax.

-- Favourable taxation procedures thus protecting your income.
+- Favorable taxation procedures thus protecting your income.